Wood duck: Behavior

-Breeding
+Reproduction

 Their breeding habitat is wooded swamps, shallow lakes, marshes, ponds and creeks in the eastern United States, the west coast of the United States, some adjacent parts of southern Canada, and the west coast of Mexico.
 They get their name from being one of the only species of ducks who perch and nest in trees.
 In recent decades, the breeding range has expanded towards the Great Plains.
 Currently most breeding occurs in the Mississippi alluvial valley.
 They usually nest in cavities in trees close to water, although they will take advantage of nesting boxes in wetland locations.
 Other species may compete with them for nesting cavities, such as birds of prey, as well as mammals such as grey squirrels, and these animals may also occupy nest boxes meant for wood ducks.
 Wood ducks may end up nesting up to a mile away from their water source as a result.
 Females line their nests with feathers and other soft materials, and the elevation provides some protection from predators such as raccoons, owls, and hawks.
 Unlike most other ducks, the wood duck has sharp claws for perching in trees and can, in southern regions, produce two broods in a single season—the only North American duck that can do so.

 Wood ducks typically lay their first eggs from February to April.
 Females typically lay seven to fifteen eggs which are incubated for an average of thirty days.
 However, if nesting boxes are placed too close together, females may lay eggs in the nests of their neighbours, which may lead to nests with thirty eggs or more and unsuccessful incubation—a behaviour known as "nest dumping".

+The eggs measure 4.6–6.1 cm (1.8–2.4 in) in length and 3.5–4.2 cm (1.4–1.6 in) in length.
+Incubation takes 28 to 37 days.

 The day after they hatch, the precocial ducklings climb to the opening of the nest cavity and jump down from the nest tree to the ground.
 The morning after hatching, the hen will leave the nest to feed and make sure it is safe for her chicks.
 When she decides it is safe, she uses a maternal call to call the chicks out.
 Chicks can jump from as high as 50 feet, surviving by landing either in water, or on top of soft material such as leaf litter.
 The mother calls them to her and guides them to water.
 The ducklings can swim and find their own food by this time.
 Wood ducks prefer nesting over water so the young have a soft landing.

-Food and feeding
+Diet and feeding

 Wood ducks feed by dabbling (feeding from the surface rather than diving underwater) or grazing on land.
 They mainly eat berries, acorns, and seeds, but also insects, making them omnivores.
 They are able to crush acorns after swallowing them within their gizzard.